- Ways to Help

 - Staff & Student Resources

-As part of its education mission, the Institute worked with several accomplished marine educators to produce a whale-focused curriculum for grades 6–9, using the appeal of whales to help teach science and math.
-To view the materials, click on the image or title below.
-It is available for download but you may also purchase the printed book.
-Copyrighted materials belong to the Marine Mammal Institute.click here for a PDF version)
+The Institute has worked with several accomplished marine educators to produce The Great Whales, a whale-focused curriculum for grades 6–9, using the appeal of whales to help teach science and math.

 by Vicki Osis, Susan Leach Snyder, Rachel Gross, Bill Hastie and Beth Broadhurst